 Currently, she is an adjunct business finance professor at Seton Hall University’s Stillman School of Business.
 Ms. Haverland sits on the board of directors of the Madison Area YMCA in New Jersey.
 She also served as a director or member of many other organizations, contributing her financial insight in various advisory roles.

 She earned a BA in economics and political science from Duke University and completed her MBA at Columbia University.

 Ms. Haverland has been a Trustee since 2020.

-Mr. Ives is president of Cheyenne Petroleum Company, an oil and gas exploration company.
-He is also CFO of a private family office and serves as a trustee and board member of various entities.
+Mr. Ives is the retired president of Cheyenne Petroleum Company, an oil and gas exploration company.
+He is also the retired CFO of a private family office, along with his positions as trustee and director of various entities.

-He is a CPA and earned a BBA and Masters of Accountancy from the University of Oklahoma.
+He is a CPA and earned a BBA and Master of Accountancy from the University of Oklahoma.

 Mr. Ives has been a Trustee since 2015.

 Mr. Kushner is a retired vice president and corporate controller of the optical health corporation Bausch & Lomb.